Kotlin/kotlinx.serialization/README.md

 ## Building and usage

-Make sure you have serialization gradle plugin installed to your local maven repository.
-Then, run `./gradlew publishToMavenLocal`.
+### From bintray

+Public EAP is available at <https://bintray.com/kotlin/kotlinx/kotlinx.serialization.runtime>.
+It requires EAP compiler with version higher than 1.1.50.
+[Example configuration](examples/build.gradle) for buildscript.

+### From source

+Run `./gradlew publishToMavenLocal`.
 After that, you can include this library in arbitrary projects like usual gradle dependency:

 ```gradle
 repositories {